-However, if the Appeal Panel agrees with (a-c) then it will move to the second stage:
+However, if the Appeal Panel agrees with (a- c) then it will move to the second stage:

-Second Stage - Balancing the Argument
+Second Stage Balancing the Argument

 The Panel will balance the prejudice to the school against your case, in doing this the Panel will take in to account your reasons for wanting that particular school.
-If the Appeal Panel considers that your case outweighs the prejudice caused to the school, the appeal should be upheld.
+If the Appeal Panel considers that your case outweighs the prejudice caused the appeal should be upheld.

-You will be able to phone the Appeal Clerk for the result of your appealing hearing, at this stage only a yes or no answer is provided.
 The Appeal Clerk will write to you confirming the decision and provide reasons for the decision, normally within 5 days of the Appeal Panel reaching their decision.